Jaseci-Labs/jaseci/support/guide/lang_docs/abilities_by_example.md

 > **Note**
 >
-> To generate random interger values we can use `rand.integer` action from the rand action library; This will output a integer value between 15 and 100;
+> To generate random interger values we can use `rand.integer` action from the rand action library;  `rand.integer(15,100)` will output a integer value between 15 and 100;
 >

 The following example will set city names in each node;

 **Example 2:**

 ```jac